 “Parts deliveries couldn’t arrive, clients couldn’t pick up cars and pay or drop off their vehicles,” says Salama.
 He also recalls several incidents where he had to calm down customers who broke down upon seeing the tower.
 “A lot of people don’t register how close we are,” says Salama.
 “Consciously or subconsciously, if you had a choice to come into the area, the majority of people chose not to.”

 As Christmas 2017 neared and turnover reached new lows, Salama had to start making cutbacks.
 “A lot of staff left of their own accord, and I had to let a few go,” he says.
 “The workforce more than halved – we had 14 people, now we’ve got seven.”
 Two days before the shop shut for the holidays, a threatening visit from bailiffs forced Salama to forego his own salary in order to pay an outstanding energy bill.
 Things were not looking good, and drastic changes needed to be made.

 Which brings us to the yellow Beetle convertible parked outside.
-To the casual observer it’s a nicely restored example but, in place of the traditional air-cooled engine, you’ll find the Bosch electric motor from the e-Up city car.
+To the casual observer it’s a nicely restored example but, in place of the traditional air-cooled engine, you’ll find the Bosch electric motor from the Volkswagen e-up city car.
 Some will call it sacrilege, but self-confessed ‘dubhead’ Salama is all but converted.
 “The driving experience is incredibly refined – the weight distribution and handling is amazing,” he says.
 Driving this car is “terribly exciting” and it’s “bloody fast” to boot.